 Harry has lived in San Diego since 1958 and is a graduate of San Diego State University where he majored in Information Science.
 He served our country during the Vietnam War and was awarded the U.S. Air Force Commendation Medal for meritorious service in the Republic of Vietnam.

-Harry has worked with WAXIE Corporation since 1976.
+Harry worked with WAXIE Corporation from 1976 through April 2020.
 He began his career there as a Data Processing Manager and has experienced promotions leading to his current position of Vice President of Corporate Operations/ Management Information Systems.
 He is now responsible for all building projects and facility expansions as well as telecommunications, logistics and fleet operations.